Volkswagen: Operations

 Volkswagen is the founding and namesake member of the Volkswagen Group, a large international corporation in charge of multiple car and truck brands, including Audi, SEAT, Porsche, Lamborghini, Bentley, Bugatti, Scania, MAN, and Škoda.
 Volkswagen Group's global headquarters are located in Volkswagen's historic home of Wolfsburg, Germany.

-Volkswagen Group, as a unit, is Europe's largest motor vehicle manufacturer, with over 74,000 employees and over 7700 dealerships.
-For a long time, Volkswagen has had a market share over 20 percent.
+Volkswagen Group, as a unit, is Europe's largest motor vehicle manufacturer, with over 74,000 employees and over 7,700 dealerships.
+For a long time, Volkswagen has had a market share over 20 per cent.

 In 2010, Volkswagen posted record sales of 6.29 million vehicles, with its global market share at 11.4%.
 In 2008, Volkswagen became the third-largest car maker in the world, and, as of 2016, Volkswagen was the second largest manufacturer worldwide.
 In 2018 the company benefited from trade tariffs and new emission standards, with a record deliveries of 10.8 million vehicles.
 Volkswagen Group's core markets include Germany and China.

 In July 2019, Volkswagen invested $2.6 billion in Argo AI, a startup focused on developing self-driving vehicles.

-International properties
+International properties logos

 Volkswagen has factories in many parts of the world, manufacturing or assembling vehicles for local markets.
-In addition to plants in Germany, Volkswagen has manufacturing or assembly facilities in Mexico, the United States, Slovakia, China, India, Russia, Malaysia, Brazil, Argentina, Portugal, Spain, Poland, the Czech Republic, Bosnia and Herzegovina, Kenya and South Africa.
+In addition to plants in Germany, Volkswagen has manufacturing or assembly facilities in Mexico, the United States, Slovakia, China, India, Russia (sold to the Russian company Avilon in 2023), Malaysia, Brazil, Argentina, Portugal, Spain, Poland, the Czech Republic, Bosnia and Herzegovina, Kenya and South Africa.
 In 2011, Volkswagen was named in the top 25 largest companies in the world by the Forbes Global 2000.

 As of May 2014, Volkswagen was planning to start assembling certain engines in India to increase localisation from 70% to 90%.

 In January 2016, Volkswagen announced the launch of a new factory in Algeria during a summit between Angela Merkel and Algerian prime minister Abdelmalek Sellal.
 The factory was launched in Relizane, producing Volkswagen Golf VII, Volkswagen Polo, Volkswagen Caddy, SEAT Ibiza and Škoda Octavia cars.

-In the 2021 review of WIPO's annual World Intellectual Property Indicators VW ranked 6th in the world for its 84 industrial design registrations that were published under the Hague System during 2020.
-This position is down on their previous 5th-place ranking for 73 industrial design registrations being published in 2019.
+In the 2024 review of WIPO's annual World Intellectual Property Indicators VW ranked 6th in the world for its 312 industrial design registrations that were published under the Hague System during 2023.

 Since 1985, Volkswagen has also run the Volkswagen AutoMuseum in Wolfsburg, which is dedicated to the history of the company.